PowerShell Web Scraping in 2025: A Proxy-Focused Guide

 Is PowerShell a Viable Web Scraping Tool?

-Fetching Web Content (GET Requests)
+Fetching Web Content with GET Requests

 # Store the website's response in a variable